WATSU – WATer shiatSU

 BASIC WATSU TRAINING PROGRAMME

-Hilary Austin provides a 16 hour programme that lasts 2 days and is based in the hospital’s own pool.
+Hilary Austin provides a 16 hour programme that lasts a minimum of 2 days and is based in the venue’s own pool.
 The major elements of the training are:

 ·Watsu’s basic moves and positions taught as a sequence